historicalnetworkresearch/turin/index.md

 ## HNR2026

 The 11th International Historical Network Research Conference (HNR2026) will take place on **July 20-22, 2026** at the Università di Torino (UNITO) in Turin, Italy.
-It brings together researchers applying network research methods in the all historical sciences from history to archaeology, from literary studies to art history.
+It brings together researchers applying network research methods in the all historical sciences from history and archaeology to literary studies and art history.

 |  <a href="cfp"><img src="img/cfp.jpg" width="270px"></a>     |     <a href="program"><img src="img/scott_weingart.jpg" width="270px"></a>                  |   <a href="practical"><img src="img/universita-di-torino-italia.jpg" width="300px"></a>    |
 | ----------- | ----------------------------------- | -------------------- |